rjburgess/DS501/README.md

 4. Raw Data.
 This is the Social Network Ads.csv file

-5. Help: This documentation.
-This documentation is written in html and read into the ui.R using includeHTML
+5. Help: This documentation. the ui.R file provides a link to this Readme

 <h1> Type of Classification:</h1>
 <h2> Logistic Regression </h2>